-While the name of the card has not been changed (yet), the points have been adjusted to reflect the Marriott points (1/3 of SPG points).
+Earlier known has the Emirates NBD SPG card, the points have been adjusted to reflect the Marriott points (1/3 of SPG points).
 This is an indirect way to earn Skywards Miles and is a two-step process.
 Your Marriott points can be transferred to Emirates Skywards at a transfer rate of 3:1.
 Additionally, for every 60,000 Marriott points, you will receive an extra 5,000 Skywards Miles as bonus.

 The annual fee for the card is also AED 1,500 ($400).

 The credit card will earn 6 Marriott points (2 Skywards Miles) per USD spend on Marriott properties and 3 Marriott points (1 Skywards Miles) per USD spend on other retail.

 As a promotional offer, you will get 75,000 points (convertible to 30,000 Skywards Miles) on payment of joining fee and additional 75,000 points upon achieving $10,000 spend in 3 months.

 Obviously, there is no Skywards Silver membership with this card.
 However, you will be a Marriott Gold Elite.

 This is another way to indirectly earn Skywards Miles.
 You get 2 MR points on every AED 4 spend.
 MR points can be converted to Skywards Miles (among others) at a ratio of 2 points to one mile.
 This implies you would be earning one mile on every AED 4 ($1.1).

 The card comes with an annual fee of AED 700 which is waived-off after you spend AED 10,000 in the first 3 months.